Draggie306/CheatSheets/GCSE/source/Comp Sci Paper 1.md

 1. Convert 103 into binary.
 	= 01100111
+	> It's worth noting these 8 bits are equivalent to the 7 bits `1100111` - if you're not given the full 8 bits, you can fill the leftmost bits with zero: it doesn't change the overall number.
 2. Split into nibbles
 	= 0110 0111
 3. Work out hex of nibble 1